menopause information

-What is H.R.T. > When to be referred
+HRT: When to be referred

-WHEN TO BE REFERRED depends on the experience and facilities available to your own GP or nurse but in general terms, the following apply:
+When to be referred depends on the experience and facilities available to your own GP or nurse but in general terms, the following apply:

 1. SIDE EFFECTS Persistent side effects following logical therapy changes as per Side effect management.